Arnettie Stancil Hill

 Arnettie had health problems.
 Early symptoms were swelling in her legs.
 The doctor said it was her heart.
 As her heart problems increased, she retained even more fluid in her legs, they continued to swell.
 Finally she was bedridden.
 There were no medicines that could help her.

 Her pa and brothers gathered at her bedside at night.
-George, Harvey, Henry and Alvin all lived near by.
+George, Harvey, Henry and Alvin all lived nearby.
 In her last days they took turns sitting up with her at night.

 Arnettie died on Saturday, June 3, 1916.
 She was only 42, just a year older than Tempy was when she died.
 It was Arnettie's wish that she be buried in the Stancil Cemetery.
 Fred honored her request.

 Her Wake was in the living room.
-The next afternoon after the funeral, her coffin was carried wagon to the Stancil Graveyard.
+The next afternoon after the funeral, her coffin was carried by wagon to the Stancil Graveyard.
 Pallbearers carried it to her gravesite.

 When Arnettie died, Arthur was just 5 years old, Wilbert was 3 years old and Nancy a bit over 2 years old.
 Fred had developed consumption.
-His health deteriorated, decisions had to be made for the children's welfare.
+His health deteriorated, and decisions had to be made for the children's welfare.
 Fred was a Mason and he wanted his three young children to live in the Masonic Orphanage.
 For some unknown reason, they were placed in the Methodist Orphanage in Raleigh.

 Delia took her children Annie, Esker and Sallie to visit Arthur, Wilbert and Nancy four times per year.
 Delia would pack a picnic lunch and travel by Model T. Her daughter Sallie recalls having a chip knocked off her tooth when a bit of iron flew off the windshield.